ydumburs/blog2/README.md

 Using Silent Authentication (Silent Auth) via the Verify API with application-level SMS fallback, the app verifies device ownership before generating a Video API token and joining a live session.

 - Vonage APIs
-  - Verify API (Silent Auth + SMS fallback): Device ownership validation
+  - Verify API: Device ownership validation using Silent Auth / SMS fallback
   - Video API: Real-time video creation and access

 For the architectural decisions and product rationale behind this demo, see the accompanying blog post: